vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/TAS-OpenTelemetry-SpringBoot-TO.md

     ```

     ![TAS-TO-Settings](img/TAS-OpenTelemetry-SpringBoot-TO/image2.jpg)
-1. Save the changes and Apply.
+1. Save the changes and click **Apply**.

-    > Note
-    Refer to the following documents for the parameter references.
+</br>For more information about the parameter references, see the following documents:
     - https://opentelemetry.io/docs/languages/java/automatic/
     - https://opentelemetry.io/docs/languages/java/automatic/spring-boot/

-## Deploying a sample spring-boot application and creating the service for Otel-Collector
+## Deploying a Sample Spring Boot Application and Creating the Service for Otel-Collector

-Next step is to create a spring-boot application with the java-buildpack (v4.66.0) that has the open-telemetry JAVA agent.
-TAS 5.0.4 has been used for this demonstration purpsoe.
+In the next step, we'll create a Spring Boot application with the java-buildpack (v4.66.0) that has the open-telemetry JAVA agent.

+> **Note** We've used TAS 5.0.4 for this demonstration purpsoe.

-The spring music application is cloned from https://github.com/cloudfoundry-samples/spring-music in the jumpbox.
+The spring-music app is cloned from https://github.com/cloudfoundry-samples/spring-music in the jumpbox.

-1. Clone the Spring music applicaiton from [Github](https://github.com/cloudfoundry-samples/spring-music) to jumpbox.
+1. Clone the spring-music app from [Github](https://github.com/cloudfoundry-samples/spring-music) to jumpbox.

-1. Go to the spring-music directory and run:
+1. Go to the spring-music directory and run the following command:
     ```bash
     $ cf push spring-music -f manifest.yml -b https://github.com/cloudfoundry/java-buildpack.git
     ```
-1. Check the application status:
+1. To check the application status, run the following command:
     ```bash
     $ cf app spring-music
     Showing health and status for app spring-music in org otel-test / space otel-space as admin...